nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Note that the indexes are separated by **spaces**.
 * Each of the optional fields can only be specified at most once. <br>
 e.g. `update -i 1 -n Birthday Party -n Dinner Party -a 1 -a 2` is an invalid command.
+* If you leave any trailing options but pass no arguments into them, they will be treated as part of the argument for the previous option, which is likely not what you intended to do so.<br/>
+E.g. `update -i 1 -n Billy's School Musical -a 1 2 -l` is an invalid command, as the trailing `-l` (location) flag is treated as an index, since no location string was passed as an argument into it.
 </box>

 Valid Example (One field updated):